List of Frankish queens consort: Merovingian dynasty (450–751)

-The marital status of some wives of early Frankish kings are unclear and polygamy was practiced.

-Queen of the Salian Franks (until 509)

-Queen of All the Franks (509–511)

 Clovis I united all the Frankish petty kingdoms as well as most of Roman Gaul under his rule, conquering the Domain of Soissons of the Roman general Syagrius as well as the Visigothic Kingdom of Toulouse.
 He took his seat at Paris, which along with Soissons, Reims, Metz, and Orléans became the chief residences.
-Upon his death, the kingdom was split among his four sons:
+Upon his death, the kingdom was split among his four sons.